RevoU-FSSE-2/week-18-SuryaFtr/frontend/README.md

 ### 1. Prerequisites

-Firts, make sure you already have:
+First, make sure you already have:

 - Git installed.
 - Node.js and npm installed.